Skip to main content

 • If able, provide picture(s) of the danger

-There are several factors which can dictate how a mine fire is extinguished.
+There are many factors which can dictate how a mine fire is extinguished.

 • Location of the fire within the coal seam and mined areas.
 Important to determine potential pathways the fire may progress.

-• Length of time the fire has been burning.
+• The length of time the fire has been burning.

 • Local geology.